January 6, 2022

 Two popular examples of these tools are Tableau and Microsoft Power BI.
 Keep reading to learn more about what these tools have to offer, how they compare with each other, and why it could make sense to explore an alternative option like Mode.

-This platform is also one of the oldest business intelligence tools, launching in 2003.
-As one of the original players in the business intelligence market, Tableau is something of a household name and remains the industry standard for visualization.
+Tableau by Salesforce is a business intelligence solution that's known for its data visualization.
+Launched in 2003, this platform is also one of the oldest business intelligence tools.
+As one of the original players in the business intelligence market, Tableau is something of a household name.
 Businesses mostly use Tableau to transform raw analytics into actionable charts and graphics.

 Power BI brings together business intelligence and data visualization.
 While the product was conceptualized back in 2010, Microsoft officially released it in 2015.
 Today, it’s one of the most popular business analytics tools on the market.
 In fact, Microsoft is in the 2022 Gartner Magic Quadrant for Analytics and BI Platforms.